-Reading and studying the Bible dependently requires faith and patience.
-Rather than immediately turning to the thoughts and ideas (Bible commentaries, etc.) given by God to others within the church body, I learned to wait on the indwelling Spirit of God and yield to His counsel.
+Reading and studying the Bible dependently requires not only faith, but patience.
+Rather than turning immediately to the thoughts and ideas given by God to others within the church body (Bible commentaries, etc.), I learned to wait on the indwelling Spirit of God and yield to His counsel.
 In fact, I refused to move to the next passage of Scripture until the Spirit provided illumination.
 As a result, the contextual foundation was laid for understanding the passages that followed.
 The illumination of the Spirit was a privileged blessing that was sometimes received immediately.
 More often than not, however, it took days, weeks or even months.
 Yet, when received by faith alone, the illumination of God was unmistakable and, therefore, accompanied by much rejoicing.

 For the last 20 years I have attempted to pursue God in His word from His perspective.
 Rather than detracting, my health concerns accomplished what they were designed to do; move me to dependence on the Spirit of God.
 As a consequence, I chose to read and study my Bible prayerfully with God and gradually learned to cultivate sensitivity to His indwelling Spirit.